 If you're considering going to school, and are a Meijer team member or a child of a Meijer team member, consider applying for the Fred & Lena Meijer Scholarship - you could receive one of numerous $4,000 and $10,000 awards.

-Meijer Team Members and Children of Meijer Team Members with one year of continuous service by the application deadline date (March 1).
+Meijer Team Members and Children of Meijer Team Members with continuous service since April 2, 2018.

 It's as easy as 1-2-3

 The word "essay" can be a scary word.
 But a scholarship essay is really just telling a story about you and what your reasons are for attending college and what you hope for in the future.
 It's sharing the story of what brought you to the decision to attend college.

 Here are four tips to writing an excellent scholarship essay: